 You can fix this using one of the following methods.

 - Shut down Linux machine to be able to edit configuration settings.

 - Find its .pvm bundle on the Mac.

-- Right click (double tap) on .pvm bundle > select Show Package Contents > right click (double tap) on config.pvs file > select Open With > TextEdit.app.
+- Right-click (double tap) on .pvm bundle (virtual machine's file) > select Show Package Contents > right-click (double tap) on config.pvs file > select Open With > TextEdit.app.

-- In the opened TextEdit file press CMD + F to get the access to a Search bar.
+- In the TextEdit window press CMD + F to get the access to the Search bar.

 Close the file and Save it to apply changes.

 - Launch Manjaro and open Command Line to change kernel startup parameters.